brooklynrail/brooklynrail-platform/content/people/charlotte-kent.md

 name: Charlotte Kent
 first_name: Charlotte
 last_name: Kent
-short_bio: Assistant professor of visual culture at Montclair State University **Charlotte Kent**, PhD, has a particular interest in historical frameworks for art practices, with a research focus on contemporary digital culture and the absurd.
+short_bio: Associate professor of visual culture at Montclair State University **Charlotte Kent**, PhD, has a particular interest in historical frameworks for art practices, with a research focus on contemporary digital culture and the absurd.
 She writes for assorted magazines and various academic journals.